What is an agent loop?

 The openrouter-chat example demonstrates the simplest possible host loop.
 The key parts:

-Setup — build an Agent with just a model adapter, start a session:
+Setup — build an Agent with just a model adapter and a preloaded first user message, then start the session:

 #![allow(unused)]